WGLab/dragonstar2019/day5_RNAseq/README.md

 ```
 The top 100 genes with folder change > 2 (or < 0.5) will be output to `NB_v_GBM.csv.top100_genes.txt`.
 One can copy the gene list and paste to Enrichr for Gene Ontology, pathway, and TF-target enrichment analyses.

+## After the tutorial

+To do other tutorial, you might need to run `conda deactivate` to go back to the base environment for other projects. ***If you still have issues to run other projects, please re-login.***